Swifter1243/ReMapper/examples.md

 NOTE: At this point in time, the standard shader for geometry has issues that make it fairly unusable because of it's visibility.
 At some point there will hopefully be a way to attach additional materials.
-The material color also only animates with actual lighting events on type `-1`.

 # Model Scene